 |

-15. Starfish, Urasterella asperula, Lower Devonian,
+15. Starfish.
+Urasterella asperula, Lower Devonian,

 410mya.
 Similar to modern brittle star. |